Why are so many vaccinated people getting COVID right now? - NewsBreak

 Why are so many vaccinated people getting COVID-19 lately?

 A couple of factors are at play, starting with the emergence of the highly contagious omicron variant.
-Omicron is more likely to infect people, even if it doesn’t make them very sick, and its surge coincided with the holiday travel season in many places.Proof-of-vaccination mandates rolling out in more cities
+Omicron is more likely to infect people, even if it doesn’t make them very sick, and its surge coincided with the holiday travel season in many places.Waiting for 911: Paramedics and EMTs stretched thin due to COVID-19

 People might mistakenly think the COVID-19 vaccines will completely block infection, but the shots are mainly designed to prevent severe illness, says Louis Mansky, a virus researcher at the University of Minnesota.